DannyGilligan/chocelegance-resubmission/README.md

 [#8](https://github.com/DannyGilligan/chocelegance-project/issues/8)
 </td>

 <!-- User Story -->
 <td>
-As a user, I can view range of chocolates available on the site, so I can choose which chocolates to purchase.
+As a role user, I can view the details of an individual chocolate, so that I can decide whether to purchase or not.
 </td>

 <!-- Status -->